Why Is ETS GRE One of the Most Widely Used Exams

 1. Verbal Reasoning:

-In this section of the ETS GRE, you will be required to read text composed of sentences and passages, and answer questions that will test your reasoning skills.
+In this section of the exam, you will be required to read text composed of sentences and passages, and answer questions that will test your reasoning skills.
 This section has about 40 questions that you have to complete in 60 minutes.
 There are three types of questions in this section:

 1) Reading Comprehension: